-This 5-week course is offered in a compressed time frame which requires you to dedicate 15 to 20 hours per week to course work.
-Please note that this is not a self-paced course, the class schedule is strictly followed.
+This 16-week course is offered completely online, but it does include a synchronous component in the form of a weekly Zoom meeting/virtual classroom (link listed above).
+As such, please note that this is not a self-paced course, the class schedule is strictly followed.
 Students are expected to complete all tasks and assignments on time and on one's own, as all work in this course will be completed online.
-There are no synchronous activities, but be aware of the due dates as this course is NOT self-paced.
-All interactions will be through the Laulima course site.
+Please be aware of the due dates as this course is NOT self-paced.
+All interactions will be through the Laulima course site with the exception of our weekly Zoom meeting.